oracle-livelabs/weblogic/webcenter-content/wcc-headless-access/05-create-new-sample-app/05-create-new-sample-app.md

 2. Click on **Create Page** and choose blank page as the component
    ![Choose Page Type](images/blank-page-screen.png "Choose Page Type")

-3. Give a desired name to the page eg. **Create Content** and also enable Use Breadcrum option which will show the page in the breadcrum menu.
+3. Give a desired name to the page eg. **Create Content** and also enable Use Breadcrumb option which will show the page in the breadcrumb menu.

           <copy>Create Content</copy>